n8n vs Pipedream Comparison

 Consider a common automation: a new lead fills out a form on your website, so you enrich their profile, score the account, and route the lead to the right sales rep. n8n or Pipedream can handle the workflow.
 But where does the enrichment data come from?
 Where do you get the company's tech stack, the org chart, the buying intent signals?

-For teams building AI agents, ZoomInfo's MCP server makes these capabilities accessible through natural language.
-An agent connected to ZoomInfo MCP can search companies, enrich contacts, find lookalike accounts, and research strategic accounts without custom code beyond the initial server configuration.
-The MCP server is listed in the Claude directory and supports Claude and ChatGPT, with additional clients noted as coming soon.
+For teams building AI agents, ZoomInfo's MCP server makes these capabilities accessible without custom API integration code.
+An agent connected to ZoomInfo MCP can search companies, enrich contacts, find lookalike accounts, pull buyer intent signals, and retrieve account research briefings through natural language tool calls.
+The MCP server is documented at gtm.ai/docs/mcp and supports Claude, ChatGPT, and any MCP-compatible client, including n8n's MCP Client node and Pipedream's MCP-connected agent workflows.

 n8n vs. Pipedream vs. ZoomInfo: Which should you choose?